Wind power in India: Odisha

-Odisha a coastal state has a higher potential for wind energy.
-The current installed capacity stands at 2.0 MW.
+Odisha, a coastal state, has a higher potential for wind energy.
+As of 2012, the installed capacity was 2.0 MW.
 Odisha has a wind power potential of 1700MW.
-The Govt of Odisha is actively pursuing to boost Wind power generation.
-However, it has not progressed like other states primarily because Odisha having a huge coal reserve and a number of existing and upcoming thermal power plants, is a power surplus state.
+The government of Odisha is actively pursuing to boost Wind power generation.
+However, it has not progressed like other states primarily because Odisha has a power surplus due to huge coal reserves and a number of existing and upcoming thermal power plants.